TSP 0-46-0

-TSP is ideal for use in basic fertilization, as it provides the phosphorus needed in the critical initial phases of plant growth.
+TSP is ideal for use in basic fertilization, as it provides the phosphorus required in the critical early stages of plant growth.

 It is mainly used in soils with low available phosphorus content.